-Constitution suffered her own share of mishaps during her long career.
+Constitution suffered its own share of mishaps during its long career.
 The first recorded grounding occurred off Cape Francois, Santo Domingo in July 1800.
 As Constitution sailed from the harbor, the wind shifted, taking the sails aback and forcing the ship stern first onto a reef.
-“The Shock was sensibly felt and Violently repeated,” reported the log.
-After forty-seven minutes of shifting stores and heaving up anchors, the ship floated free without too much damage.
+“The Shock was sensibly felt and Violently repeated,” as reported in the logbook.
+After 47 minutes of shifting stores and heaving up anchors, the ship floated free without too much damage.
 Nevertheless, Sailing Master Nathaniel Haraden reported several years later that the ship, now “in ordinary,” seemed to make a considerable amount of water, probably because of the grounding off Cape Francois.

 On the night of May 16, 1835, Constitution very nearly came to grief on the Scilly Isles at the western end of the English Channel.
 Returning from France with Minister Edward Livingston on board, the ship struggled against strong winds as it beat down the channel.
 That night, the officer of the watch reduced sail, but the winds blew the ship farther to leeward than expected.
 When the lookouts discovered breakers ahead, Captain Jesse Duncan Elliot boldly ordered more sail set to claw off the lee shore.
 The ship barely squeaked by, running at nine knots through the foaming sea, but at last left the dangers of the shore behind.